- Spoof News

-- Crime – not completely lacking of course but according to Home Office statistics Norfolk now has the lowest rate in England.
+- Crime – not completely lacking but according to Home Office statistics, Norfolk now has the lowest rate in England.

 The way to discover what North Norfolk has to offer is to come here and explore.
 I would be very surprised if you do not return again and again.
 Cornwall: where’s that?

 To explore the website I suggest you Start Here